Skip to main content

 Translation

-While you could just create some translated pages in Brightspot, using the Translation features will assign each page the appropriate locale code, which helps search engines to know what language a page is using, and it will associate each piece of content to its translated versions so that you can easily navigate from one to another.
+While you could just create translated pages in Brightspot, using the Translation features will assign each page the appropriate locale code, which helps search engines to know what language a page is using, and it will associate each piece of content to its translated versions so that you can easily navigate from one to another.

 Add Site Settings